fluxninja/aperture/docs/content/get-started/playground/playground.md

 latency gradient policy applied to them, and K6 load generator pattern created.
 When entire deployment turns green, load generator can be started with "Start Wavepool Generator" button in the Tilt UI.
-It will run a 2 minute test in a loop, until "Stop Wavepool Geneator" button is not clicked.
+It will run a 2 minute test in a loop, until "Stop Wavepool Generator" button isn't clicked.

 There are other playground scenarios under _playground/scenarios/_ and they can be loaded during tilt setup by passing a relative path to the scenario, e.g.